 The Puerto Rico Broadband Program will incorporate a provision in its grant agreements with subgrantees whereby, in addition to agreeing to other nondiscrimination provisions in the grant agreement, it will recruit, use, and retain, MBEs, WBEs, and labor surplus area firms when possible.
 By virtue of participation in the BEAD program as a subgrantee of the Puerto Rico Broadband Program, subgrantees will agree that the subgrantee, its contractors, and its subcontractors will each demonstrate they have made "good faith efforts" to recruit, use, and retain MBE's, WBE's, and labor surplus firms when possible, from the Puerto Rico Broadband Program's list of certified MBE, WBE, and labor surplus firms.
-The Puerto Rico Broadband Program will communicate in the grant agreement and supplemental compliance information-including but not limited to subgrantee compliance guidance-that the subgrantee shall provide, at a minimum, the following to the Puerto Rico Broadband Program in documenting the good faith efforts of it and any contractors:
+The Puerto Rico Broadband Program will communicate in the grant agreement and supplemental compliance information-including but not limited to subgrantee compliance guidance-that the subgrantee and its contractors shall demonstrate that each has made good faith efforts.
+The subgrantee shall provide, at a minimum, the following to the Puerto Rico Broadband Program in documenting the good faith efforts of it and any contractors: